 Unlike traditional education programs where new classes typically begin twice a year, St. Thomas offers "rolling admission."
 Convenient evening and online classes are offered for the working professional.

 For Graduate students, the school’s programs are designed for teachers who wish to continue to develop the knowledge and skills to prepare their students for life in the 21st Century.
 The courses in these programs are offered in traditional and online formats, and respond to the needs of contemporary education with an emphasis on elementary and secondary education teaching and administration.

 MASTER OF SCIENCE IN charter school leadership

 MASTER OF SCIENCE IN ELEMENTARY EDUCATION

-MASTER OF SCIENCE IN INSTRUCTIONAL TECHNOLOGY
+MASTER OF SCIENCE IN INSTRUCTIONAL DESIGN AND TECHNOLOGY

 MASTER OF SCIENCE IN SPECIAL EDUCATION WITH SPECIALIZATION IN AUTISM SPECTRUM DISORDERS

 Doctor of Education (Ed.D.) in Leadership and Innovation